special-james-analytics01/data-analysis-projects/README.md

-# data-analysis-projects
+# Data Analysis Projects

-My data analysis projects using Python and Jupyter Notebook
+This repository contains data analysis projects completed using Python, Pandas, and Jupyter Notebook.

+## Project 1: Sales Data Analysis
+This project focuses on analyzing sales data to identify trends and performance using Pandas.

+### Tools Used
+- Python
+- Pandas
+- Jupyter Notebook